A Simple Algorithm for Exact Multinomial Tests: A Brief Review on Testing a Simple Multinomial Hypothesis

 as well as the \emph{log-likelihood ratio} (or $G$-test) statistic

 Under a null hypothesis with $\pi_i > 0$ for all $i = 1,\dots,m$, every power divergence statistic is asymptotically chi-square distributed with $m-1$ degrees of freedom.

 A natural test statistic arises if an `extreme' observation is simply understood to mean an unlikely one, that is, if the pmf itself is used as test statistic.
 In what follows, a strictly decreasing transformation of the pmf is used instead, which ensures that large values of the test statistic indicate extreme observations.
 Furthermore, this strictly decreasing transformation is chosen such that the resulting test statistic is asymptotically chi-square distributed.
+To this end, let $\Gamma$ denote the Gamma function and